danfuzz/samizdat/doc/samizdat-0-lib/peg.md

 to find a lookahead failure for the empty rule, said rule which always succeeds).
 It is also equivalent to the syntactic form `{/ [] /}` (that is, the empty set of tokens or characters).

-#### Rule: `pegLookaheadAny`

-Parser rule which matches any input item, yielding it but not consuming it.
-It succeeds on any non-empty input.

-This is a direct parser rule, meant to be referred to by value instead of called directly.

-This is equivalent to the syntactic form `{/ &. /}`.